catppuccin/fzf/README.md

 ## Usage

-Choose and run a snippet from a one of the folders in the [themes](./themes) directory based on your shell:
+Choose and run a snippet from one of the folders in the [themes](./themes) directory based on your shell:

 - **Bash/Zsh (`.sh`)**: add the Bash/Zsh to your `~/.bashrc`, `~/.zshrc` or